anilbd2003/anilbd2003/README.md

 ### Hi there 👋
+🔭 I’m currently working on docker and kubernetes projects.

+🌱 I’m currently learning AWS CICD pipeline and python script to automate AWS resources.

+👯 I’m looking to collaborate with content creators and developers.

+🔗 Here is my GitHub link (https://github.com/anilbd2003)

+🙏 Thanks for visiting.
+Happy coding!!! 💪

 <!--
 **anilbd2003/anilbd2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.